 - The crowds on the island when you all get off together.

 - The crowds at the beach when you all get off there.

 - Plus, the best views of Balos lagoon and Cape Tigani are from the top of the stairs between the beach and the parking lot.
 So even though you technically can avoid this climb when coming by boat you’ll probably still want to trudge up for the view.

 Of course, if you are willing to splash out for a private boat you can theoretically avoid the worst of the crowds by planning to arrive earlier or later than the main boats.
 There are lots of private boats that run out of Kavonisi or Chania and the quality, price and features can vary widely from very basic to extremely luxurious.

-Many can be booked online but for the best deals you should go down to the port in the evening when the boats have returned from Balos Beach.
-Then you can discuss your specific needs and negotiate a price and itinerary.
+Many can be booked online or you could go down to the port in the evening when the boats have returned from Balos Beach and discuss your specific needs and negotiate a price and itinerary.

 2. Drive to Balos Beach